radin-ayu/agenticai/website/start.md

 1. Set up the xero or service now account (refer to Instructor Instructions)
 2. Reserve and set up a watsonx Orchestrate Environment.
 3. Add participants to the watsonx Orcehstrate Environment.
-4. Follow Instructor instructions for the respective domain.
+4. Follow Instructor guide for the respective domain.